 It is easier to project negative feelings and discomfort onto one's children then to address it in oneself.

 I work with parents to help them sort out what belongs to them and not to their children.
 This means that parenting has less anxiety and disconnection.
-Children are clear mirrors and when a parent doesn't like what they see, it's time to look at yourself.
+Children are clear mirrors and when a parent doesn't like what they see, it's time to look at themselves.